jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 \boldsymbol{S}(y_0;\boldsymbol{\theta})
 $$

-Note: we take the lower bound of the mark space which would be the threshold, $y_0$.
+We take the threshold of interest, $y_0$, to be the lower bound of the mark space.
-So, the remaining outer integral on the temporal domain is a simple homogeneous Poisson process that was done previously in equation
+So, the remaining outer integral on the temporal domain is a simple homogeneous Poisson process that was done previously in equation [](eq:tpp-cumulative-hazard).
+Plugging our expression into this equation leaves us with

 $$
 \Lambda(A) = \int_0^T\boldsymbol{S}(y_0;\boldsymbol{\theta})d\tau
 $$

-So, the final log-likelihood give by
+Our final log-likelihood expression will be

 $$
 \log p^*(A) =